 At the end of 2017, there was some form or something I had to fill out, and it required tax information from the year before.
 Well, I hadn’t filed my taxes and was delinquent by six months.
 Then one day, I got this phone call from someone posing as an IRS agent.
 By the way, the IRS will never call you.
 If you have tax issues, they will send you a notice in the mail.
-Anyway, this IRS scammer, with an extremely thick Indian accent, told me that I was delinquent in my taxes, which I was, and I owed them something around $4,000.
+Anyway, this IRS scammer, with an extremely thick Indian accent, told me that I was delinquent in my taxes—which I was—and I owed them something to the tune of $4,000.
 I couldn’t figure out where they got that number, as I was sure I owed more.
 At that point, I only had enough money to last me until June of 2018 before I was broke.
 Then the asshole told me the police were on their way to arrest me, and the only thing that could stave them off was my wiring him the money pronto!

 Desperate, I did the only thing I could think of.

 The Devil Has No Pride

 After assuring my mom that I was not pregnant or gay, I confessed to my financial indiscretions.
 She agreed to help me with my tax bill: meaning she would loan me the money.
 It was over $7,000.
 There was no way I could pay her back any time soon.
 And it was just what she needed to hold over my head for years to come.